wangyu16/orz-editor/instructions/overview.md

 Should this be a simple valid HTML page (like an Apache directory listing)? html page with a list of files and folders, each with a download link.
 Or a JSON response for API consumption?
 (I will assume HTML Page for now based on "points to a page")

+## Editor featurs

+- All editors have auto saving, history version control functions.
+Enable ctrl + z to undo, ctrl + y to redo, ctrl + s to save, ctrl + c to copy, ctrl + v to paste.
+- Important, each editor has its own parsing logic and layout assembly logic.
+The style theme settings for each editor is independent from other editors.
+- Plain text editor should have auto saving, history version control, editor scroll when the content is too long, ctrl + z to undo, ctrl + y to redo, ctrl + s to save, ctrl + c to copy, ctrl + v to paste.
+- exam, cv, and slide are expanded markdown formats, they are parsed using the markdown parser but with addtional rendering steps.
+Have the same auto saving, history version control, editor scroll when the content is too long, ctrl + z to undo, ctrl + y to redo, ctrl + s to save, ctrl + c to copy, ctrl + v to paste.
+However, the preview have its own page layout and internal styling.
+- Each editor has a settings button to save layout and style settings.
+When click on it, provide a card to show all allowed settings.
+Users can select and save settings.
+The settings are saved in invisible folders.
+Each editor has its own dedicated invisible folder to save and load settings.
+The user can save a set of settings as default so all files of that type without specified settings will use this default settings.
+Or the user can save a set of settings with a name so it can be loaded.
+A file can use default settings or load a named set of settings.
+The preview of the file, exported version and shared rendered version all use the same rendering mechanism and settings.